PrzemyslawKlys/NDceRpc/README.md

 * Mark all data objects with DataContract/DataMember(Order=X), e.g. MUST have Order defined.
 * No parameterless constructor support as with DataContractSerializer https://code.google.com/p/protobuf-net/issues/detail?id=399
 * Protobuf spec does not distinguish empty collection and null you was used from XML DataContract serialization.
 Your code can fail receiving null instead of empty collection.
-* Mark all OperationContract with DispId(Y).
-CLR has some method numbers encoding,but DispId provides direct user defined encoding so that native part can interpret RPC calls.
+* Mark all OperationContract methods with `DispId(Y)`.
+Othervice operations will have some generated identifiers.
+DispId provides direct user defined encoding so that native part can interpret RPC calls.
+CLR has some method numbers encoding (`MemberInfo.MetadataToken`).
+It works only if assembly was build with the same version on the same machine.
+And fails if 2 assemblies of the same version with the same code contract is built on different machines.
+Will get different numbers on each side of communicated processes.
+Calls and callbacks will fail.
+Not used as identifier.

-Next test goes via RPC + Protobuf, very alpha version for now:
+Next test goes via RPC + Protobuf:

 ```csharp
             var address = @"net.pipe://127.0.0.1/1/test.test/test" + MethodBase.GetCurrentMethod().Name;